Eruca sativa: Taxonomy

+Etymology

 The species name sativa is from Latin supine satum, meaning "sown, planted", indicating that the plant is cultivated in gardens.

-The English common name rocket derives from French roquette, itself a borrowing from Italian ruchetta, a diminutive of ruca, from the Latin word eruca.
+The English common name rocket derives from French roquette, itself a borrowing from Italian ruchetta, a diminutive of ruca, from the Latin word eruca, meaning "caterpillar".

 "Arugula" (/ə'ru:ɡələ/), the common name now widespread in the United States and Canada, entered American English from a nonstandard dialect of Italian.
 The standard Italian word is "rucola".
-The Oxford English Dictionary dates the first known appearance of "arugula" in American English to a 1960 article in The New York Times by food editor and prolific cookbook writer, Craig Claiborne.
+The Oxford English Dictionary dates the first known appearance of "arugula" in American English to a 1960 article in The New York Times by food editor and prolific cookbook writer Craig Claiborne.

 Similarly named plants

 Rocket is sometimes conflated with Diplotaxis tenuifolia, known as 'perennial wall rocket', another plant of the family Brassicaceae that is used in the same manner.
 Species of Barbarea may be known as 'yellow rocket'.

-Brassica oleracea may also be known by the common name 'colewort'.
+Distribution and habitat

+Eruca sativa is native to parts of the Mediterranean and Asia, including southern Europe, North Africa and the Middle East.

 Ecology

-Eruca sativa is native to southern Europe, North Africa and the Middle East.
-As an invasive species, rocket is widespread and scattered, but is prolific and noxious in the Sonora desert of Arizona and California.

 The species typically grows on dry, disturbed ground.
 It is a source of food for the larvae of some moth species, including the garden carpet.
 Its roots are susceptible to nematode infestation.

+As an invasive species, Eruca sativa is widespread and scattered, but is prolific and noxious in the Sonoran desert of Arizona and California.